Ofori-Atta has become E-levy antagonist by his ‘no money’ comment – Opoku-Agyemang

 He said even though the E-Levy may not bring in a lot of money, what would be realized should be enough to support the government.

-He added that had the Minority not resisted the policy, the government would have started realizing money that would have been used to pay District Assembly Common Fund.
+He added that had the Minority not resisted the policy, government would have started realizing money which would have been used to pay District Assembly Common Fund.

 “E-levy as small as you might think, it will be GH¢7 billion, starting this year if we had started early so we could pay your District Assembly Common Fund but your [opposition] sitting on it,” he said.